Kellojo/pihole-lists-sync-action/README.md

 1. Go to your repository → Settings → Secrets and variables → Actions
 2. Click "New repository secret"
 3. Name: `PIHOLE_PASSWORD`
-4. Value: Your Pi-hole admin password
+4. Value: Your Pi-hole app password

 ### Self-Signed Certificates